jgraettinger/blog/vs-mat.md

 You can bring your own code and Flow will run it using V8 and (soon) WebAssembly.
 Or you can have Flow call a lambda that you host.

-Another is that they're **easy to evolve** over time, if there's a bug or feature or you want to enrich the derivation with new joined data.
+Another is that they're **easy to evolve**.
-You have the option of changing how a derivation works, on a go-forward basis, without interrupting any of its downstream uses.
+You have the ability to fix a bug, change behavior, or even enrich a derivation by joining against a new dataset on a go-forward basis, without interrupting any of its downstream uses.
+Derivations can also be **dynamically scaled** and have fine grained **fault tolerance**, though I'll expand on this in another post.

 Still another is in the **types of joins** you can express and their reactivity.